Wearing a seat belt and exemptions

 - lap strap as low as possible across your hips and under your bump – if it goes over your belly button, it's too high

 If you’re driving and need to make room for your bump, don’t put your seat where you can’t reach the clutch, brake and accelerator.
 This could affect your reaction times when driving.
-Check your mirrors are still in the right place as you move the seat.
+If you move the seat check your mirrors are still in the right place.